len0rd/sphinxcontrib-bitfield/README.rst

         space separated list of name and type optionally enclosed in quotes
     caption:
         String caption for the bitfield.
-If specified, the bitfield will be rendered as a figure
+If specified, the bitfield will be rendered as a figure fontcolor
+        Specify the color for the font and stroke of the diagram.
+Can be a hex code ("#000000") or a color name.
+Default: 'black'

 For more details, see the `bit_field <https://github.com/Arth-ur/bitfield>`_ package.